-The Clarion University faculty can provide you with an experience you cannot get from most other departments of philosophy - two very different philosophical methods.
-We have faculty trained in Analytic Philosophy, the most popular style of philosophy within the United States, as well as Continental Philosophy, one of the most popular European styles.
-This gives you the chance to use two very different approaches in your own studies.
+The Clarion University faculty can provide you with an experience you cannot get from most other departments of philosophy-two very different philosophical methods.
+Clarion's faculty members are trained in analytic philosophy, the most popular style of philosophy within the United States, as well as continental philosophy, one of the most popular European styles, giving students the chance to use two very different approaches in their own studies.
 Thus, studying philosophy at Clarion will help you to understand those issues most fundamental to your own personal existence from a broad philosophical perspective.